The two-player game of chess is played with 32 pieces on a 64 square checkerboard, 8 squares along each side and 16 pieces for each player.

-Chess was important to the foundations of video games.
+Chess was hugely important to the foundation of video games.

+The first example of what could today be called a computer game was based on chess.
 Alan Turing, a British mathematician, developed a theoretical computer chess program as an example of machine intelligence.
 In 1947, Turing wrote the theory for a program to play chess.
-His colleague Dietrich Prinz wrote the first limited program of chess for Manchester University's Ferranti Mark I. The program was only capable of computing "mate-in-two" problems and was not powerful enough to play a full game.
+His colleague Dietrich Prinz wrote the first limited program of chess for Manchester University's Ferranti Mark I in November 1951.
+The program was only capable of computing "mate-in-two" problems and was not powerful enough to play a full game.
 Input and output were offline, with no "video" involved, but it was a precursor to what would later be known as video games.

 Chess was also the foundation for wargaming, which in turn laid the foundations for the strategy and RPG genres in video games.